camj2/terraria-linux/README.md

 terraria s
 ```

-Then kill the server (after waiting a few seconds):
+Then kill the server (after waiting a few seconds for the save to complete):

 ```
 sv stop terraria